cord-burmeister/x3plus_docs/docs/01-L0 - Base/800-Hardware/900-Assembly.md

 # Mechanical Assembly

+!!! note "The robot configuration deviates from the vendor version" This description is not the configuration of the full vendor version

 1. **Prepare the Base Frame and Chassis**
    - Begin by assembling the aluminum alloy base plate and frame.
 This forms the structural foundation for the robot.
    - [ROSMASTER X3 PLUS Installation Video](https://www.youtube.com/watch?v=JVqzgYPJW0M) walks through the initial chassis setup, including mounting brackets and alignment tips.